madetech/cf-deploy/README.md

 end
 ```

-Any time you deploy an environment with one or more routes defined the routes
+As soon as an environment with routes is pushed successfully each of it's routes
-will be mapped to all applications in the environment's manifest.
+will be mapped to all the applications defined in the environment's manifest.

 And then things get super interesting when you start talking blue/green.